I am a member of the Canadian Association for Psychodynamic Therapy and am an active member of the Canadian Therapeutic Recreation Association.

 "May your walls know joy; May your room hold laughter and every window open to great possibility."
 (Maryanne Radmacher-Hershey, 1995)

-In addition to her work in Therapeutic Recreation, she is currently a Registered Psychotherapist in the province of Ontario (CRPO#: 005076) and graduated from the Toronto Institute of Relational Psychotherapy (TIRP) in April 2017.
+In addition to my work in Therapeutic Recreation, I am currently a Registered Psychotherapist in the province of Ontario (CRPO#: 005076) and graduated from the Toronto Institute of Relational Psychotherapy (TIRP) in April 2017.